cavelandiah/zebrafish-tRNA-seq_V2/README.md

 # How to run pipelin

-create `raw/rawr_reads` folder and copy fastq files there
+create `raw/rawr_reads` folder and copy your fastq files there.
+The fasq files for reproducing the results presented in Rappol et al. 2024 can be downloaded here: https://dataview.ncbi.nlm.nih.gov/object/PRJNA1061456.

+set up the samples.csv file with metadata for each sample

 call snakemake:
 `snakemake 'results/all.txt' -c2`